(b) Terms/rights and restrictions attached to equity shares

 The Company has received notices and inquiries from income tax authorities related to the Company’s operations in the jurisdictions it operates in.
 The Company has evaluated these notices, responded appropriately, and believes there are no financial statement implications as on date.

 b.
-Other outstanding bank guarantees as at 31 March 2025: ' 25.48 million (31 March 2024: ' 148.09 million) pertains to guarantees issued on behalf of the Company to regulatory authorities.
+Other outstanding bank guarantees as at 31 March 2026: ' 2.50 million (31 March 2025: ' 25.48 million) pertains to guarantees issued on behalf of the Company to regulatory authorities.

 c.
-The Company has given a financial guarantee amounting to ' 10,304.55 million (31 March 2024: ' 4,170.25 million) in relation to a working capital loan availed by a wholly owned subsidiary.
+The Company has given a financial guarantee amounting to ' 8,830.70 million (31 March 2025: ' 10,304.55 million) in relation to a working capital loan availed by a wholly owned subsidiary.

 d.
 The Company has given letters of comfort to banks for credit facilities availed by its wholly owned subsidiary.
 As per the terms of the letters of comfort, the Company has undertaken to a) maintain its ownership interests in the wholly owned subsidiary, and not permit any lien or other encumbrance to be placed or imposed on such ownership interest b) to ensure that the wholly owned subsidiary will pay or perform, as applicable, all of its obligations when due under each Facility Document c) not to take any action which could result in the wholly owned subsidiary being unable to fulfill its obligations under any Facility Document.

 e.
-In addition to the above matters, the Company has other claims not acknowledged as debts amounting to ' 64.56 million (31 March 2024: ' 489.82 million).
+In addition to the above matters, the Company has other claims not acknowledged as debts amounting to ' Nil (31 March 2025: ' 64.56 million).

 f.
-Estimated amounts of contracts remaining to be executed on capital account (net of advances) and not provided for as at 31 March 2025: ' 70.31 million (31 March 2024: ' 249.62 million).
+Estimated amounts of contracts remaining to be executed on capital account (net of advances) and not provided for as at 31 March 2026: ' 86.96 million (31 March 2025: ' 70.31 million).

 b.
 Provident Fund

 In accordance with Indian law, all eligible employees of the Company in India are entitled to receive benefits under the provident fund plan in which both the employee and employer (at a determined rate) contribute monthly to a Trust set up by the Company to manage the investments and distribute the amounts entitled to employees.
 This plan is a defined benefit plan as the Company is obligated to provide its members a rate of return which should, at the minimum, meet the interest rate declared by Government administered provident fund.
 A part of the Company’s contribution is transferred to Government administered pension fund.
 The contributions made by the Company and the shortfall of interest, if any, are recognised as an expense in the statement of profit or loss under employee benefit expenses.
-In accordance with an actuarial valuation of provident fund liabilities on the basis of guidance issued by Actuarial Society of India and based on the assumptions as mentioned below, there is no shortfall in the interest obligations as the present value of the expected future earnings of the fund is greater than the expected amount to be credited to the individual members based on the expected guaranteed rate of interest of Government administered provident fund.
+In accordance with an actuarial valuation of provident fund liabilities on the basis of guidance issued by Actuarial Society of India and based on the assumptions as mentioned below, there is no shortfall in the interest obligations as the present value of the expected future earnings of the fund is greater than the expected amount to be credited to the individual members based on the guaranteed rate of interest of Government administered provident fund.

-The Company has a risk management policy/ framework which covers risks associated with the financial assets and liabilities.
+The Company has a risk management policy/framework which covers risks associated with the financial assets and liabilities.
 The risk management policy/ framework is approved by the Treasury Committee.
 The focus of such framework is to assess the unpredictability of the financial environment and to mitigate potential adverse effects on the financial performance of the Company.

 CREDIT RISK